-Bronze Award Silver Award Gold Award Aspiration Attended a Careers Master Talk or Event Attended a Careers Master Talk or Event Attended a Careers Master Talk or Event Completed 1 MOOC Completed 1 MOOC Completed 2 MOOCs Read 1 book and written critical summary of it Read 2 books and written critical summary of them Read 4 books and written critical summary of them Independence Taken part in one other co-curricular activity - Trip, House competition, Careers opportunity etc. Taken part in two other co-curricular activities - Trip, House competition, Careers opportunity etc. Taken part in three other co-curricular activities - Trip, House competition, Careers opportunity etc. Respect Represented the school in duties or a school event or a Leadership role r a school school event school event Resilience curricular activity for curricular activity for curricular activity for Attended a club/extra curricular activity for 2 1 / 2 terms (this can be outside of school)
+Bronze Award Silver Award Gold Award Community Attended a Careers Master Talk or Event Attended a Careers Master Talk or Event Attended a Careers Master Talk or Event Completed 1 MOOC Completed 1 MOOC Completed 2 MOOCs Read I book and written critical summary of it Read 2 books and written critical summary of them Read 4 books and written critical summary of them Ambition Taken part in one other co-curricular activity - Trip, House competition, Careers opportunity etc. Taken part in two other co-curricular activities - Trip, House competition, Careers opportunity etc. Taken part in three other co-curricular activities - Trip, House competition, Careers opportunity etc. Resilience Represented the school in duties or a school event or a Leadership role Represented the school in duties or a school event and adopted one Leadership role Represented the school in duties or a school event and adopted two Leadership roles Respect Attended a club/extra curricular activity for 1 term (this can be outside of school) Attended a club/extra curricular activity for 2 terms (this can be outside of school) Attended a club/extra curricular activity for 2 1⁄2 terms (this can be outside of school)